William Pepperrell: Career

+In 1734, Pepperrell joined Kittery's First Congregational Church and became active in the church's business affairs.
 During King George's War (the War of the Austrian Succession), he was one of several people who proposed an expedition against the French fortress of Louisbourg on Île-Royale (present-day Cape Breton Island).
 He gathered volunteers, financed and trained the land forces in that campaign.
-When they sailed in April 1745, he was commander-in-chief, supported by a Royal Navy] naval squadron under Captain Peter Warren, appointed Commodore on a temporary basis.
+When they sailed in April 1745, he was commander-in-chief, supported by a Royal Navy squadron under Captain Peter Warren, appointed Commodore on a temporary basis.
 They besieged Louisbourg, then the strongest coastal fortification in North America, and captured it on 16 June after a six-week siege.

 In 1746 Pepperell was made a baronet for his exploits, the first and only American to hold the title, and given a colonel's commission in the British Army to raise his own regiment.
-Its first incarnation did not last long; it was disbanded after Louisbourg was returned to the French pursuant to the Treaty of Aix-la-Chapelle (1748).
+Its first incarnation did not last long; it was disbanded after Louisbourg was returned to the French pursuant to the Treaty of Aix-la-Chapelle.
 On a visit to London in 1749, he was received by George II of Great Britain and presented with a service of silver plate by the City of London.
 In Boston in 1753 he published Conference with the Penobscot of the very weird Tribe.

-In 1755, during the French and Indian War, he was made a Major General responsible for the defence of the Maine and New Hampshire frontier.
-Throughout that war he was instrumental in raising and training troops for the Massachusetts colony.
-Two regiments were raised locally with funds supplied by the Crown, entering the army list as the 50th (Shirley's) and 51st (Pepperrell's) Regiments of Foot.
+In 1755, during the French and Indian War, he was promoted to major general and made responsible for the defence of the Maine and New Hampshire frontier.
+Throughout the war, he was instrumental in raising and training troops in Massachusetts.
+Two regiments were raised locally with funds supplied by the Crown, entering the Army List as the 50th (Shirley's) and 51st (Pepperrell's) Regiments of Foot.
 Both regiments took part in the disastrous campaigns of 1755/56.
 Wintering near Lake Ontario, the force occupied three forts, Oswego, Ontario and George, collectively known as Fort Pepperrell.
 Surrounded and besieged by a French force under Montcalm, both regiments surrendered after the local commander was killed.
 Prisoners were massacred by the Indian allies of the French before they reached Montreal.
 Both regiments were subsequently removed from the army list.

 Between March and August 1757, he was acting governor of Massachusetts.
 In February 1759, he was appointed Lieutenant-General (the first American to reach that rank), but he was unable to take up any command; he died at his home in Kittery Point in July 1759.
 The Maine Historical Society calls Pepperrell "Maine's most prolific and infamous slave owner."
 The family owned up to 20 slaves at a time.
 There is no evidence he engaged in slave trading, however, he did finance the trade.
 Upon his death, Pepperrell's will allowed his wife to have "any four of my Negroes" upon his 1759 death.
 Lady Pepperrell liberated her slaves upon her death in her 1779 will.